 The route that I’m showing you is the self-hosted WordPress way (WordPress.org).
 You can read the differences here between WordPress.com and self-hosted WordPress.

-The host that I’m using at the time of writing is Bluehost.
+The host that I’m using as of 2023 is Kinsta.
 I’m an affiliate with them, which means I earn a commission anytime someone signs up using my link.

 As I’ve partnered with them, you can get lower rates using my link as well.